Snowflake-Labs/schemachange/README.md

 # Create the change history schema and table, if they do not exist (the default is False)
 create-change-history-table: false

+# Declare this is the first deployment - requires create-change-history-table (the default is False)
+initial-deployment: false

 # Enable autocommit feature for DML commands (the default is False)
 autocommit: false